Welcome to Explicit Facts! A place where ignited minds come to get inspired!

 Parents fail to acknowledge the impact of globalization and digital social media that doesn’t differentiate between race, caste, religion, etc.

-In fact, in the case of their own daughter and sons, such mental insecurities take worse forms.
+In fact, in their daughter and sons, such mental insecurities take worse forms.

-Moreover, the modernization and liberalization of people’s social lifestyle, which includes being in live-in relationships, dealing with unwanted pregnancies, the use of contraceptives, etc., when clashes with society’s unrealistic norms, families tend to take drastic preventive steps like forced arranged marriages for their kids.
+Moreover, the modernization and liberalization of people’s social lifestyle include being in live-in relationships, dealing with unwanted pregnancies, contraceptives, etc. When clashes with society’s unrealistic norms, families tend to take drastic preventive steps like forced arranged marriages for their kids.

 Bollywood – A Reflection of the Society.
 Have you ever wondered why a Bollywood movie like “Dilwale Dulhaniya Le Jayenge” became the blockbuster of all times?

 Perhaps because every single soul who watched the film could relate his/ her life with the narrative and identify with the characters of Raj and Simran, played by Shahrukh Khan or Kajol, respectively!

 This is how the entertainment industry cashes in on your emotions and makes a fortune out of it.

 Before continuing our discussion, let’s answer some uncomfortable but relevant questions: –